-

 Step 6: Finishing

-The level of interior finishing required for your 40x60 metal building will largely depend on what you will use your building for and local climatic conditions.
-Metal building interiors can be extremely basic or fully finished with separate rooms.
+The level of interior finishing required for your building will largely depend on what you will use your building for and local climatic conditions.
+Metal frame building interiors can be extremely basic or fully finished with separate rooms.
 Here is a quick run through the various aspects of finishing a building's interior.

 Wiring Plumbing & Finishing